 As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website.
 Click OK to remain logged in.

-This fund targets long-term capital appreciation as well as a yield at least 10% above the UK stockmarket by investing mainly in large and mid-cap UK equities.
-Some small-cap, private equity and overseas investments are also included.
-Manager Neil Woodford's style is risk-averse, typically favouring companies in more predictable industries such as healthcare and tobacco, and his portfolios can be heavily skewed to certain stocks and sectors.
+This fund targets long-term capital appreciation as well as a yield at least 10% above the UK stockmarket by investing across the market cap spectrum.
+Some private equity and overseas investments are also included.
+Manager Neil Woodford's style has been more risk-averse in recent past, typically favouring companies in more predictable industries such as healthcare and tobacco, and his portfolios can be heavily skewed to certain stocks and sectors.
+Having said that, Woodford will typically invest in parts of the market where he sees most value and the portfolio may exhibit different characteristics over time.
 He focuses on capital growth as much as income, so his funds have often been amongst the lower yielders in the sector.

 |Sector||UK Equity Income|

 |Dividends paid||28 Feb, 31 May, 31 Aug, 30 Nov|